-Energy costs are a considerable part of any business' operational budget.
+Energy costs are often a considerable part of any business' operational budget.
 These costs can vary greatly between states, but in Nebraska (the only state in the nation where all electric utilities are publicly owned) electric costs are passed to consumers at low, cost-of-service rates.
-As a result, industrial rates are well below the national average.
-Nebraska's electric utilities can offer low rates, in part, because they draw from an efficient "mix" of generation resources including coal, natural gas, oil, diesel, and methane, along with carbon-free "fuels," like nuclear, wind, hydro, and solar power.
+As a result, the state claims industrial rates well below the national average.
+Nebraska electric utilities are able to offer low rates, in part, because they draw from a balanced and efficient "mix" of generation resources.
+This mix includes coal, natural gas, oil, diesel, and methane along with carbon-free generation, like nuclear power, wind power, and hydropower.

 Nebraska Public Power District (NPPD) is the state's largest electric generating utility in terms of chartered territory, which includes all or parts of 86 of Nebraska's 93 counties.
 NPPD relies upon nine major generating facilities, more than 5,000 miles of high-voltage power lines, approximately 260 substations, and thousands more miles of distribution lines.
 Because the system is interconnected to electrical grids in other states, NPPD works with regional utilities and industry entities to ensure power is delivered safely and dependably to Nebraskans.
+NPPD is the state's leader in generating electricity with renewable resources.
+NPPD owns and operates three hydropower facilities and a 36-turbine, 60-megawatt wind energy facility.
+NPPD has invested millions in the state's development of wind power during the past 13 years.
+Knowing that it would be more economical for ratepayers, NPPD recently signed 20-year, multi-million-dollar agreements with private wind developers to purchase power generated from community-based, wind-powered generation facilities.
+In addition, NPPD continues to explore other opportunities to add more wind power to its generation portfolio in the next ten years.